samanix/laranix/README.md

 > Remember to run `php artisan <command> --help` for options and information.

+`laranix:themer:link`
+Links the image directory to the public theme image directory for the given theme.

 `laranix:themer:clear`
 Clears compiled style and script files from themes.